-This could be a sign of numerous things, but pay attention as roles move around in the company.
+This could be a sign of numerous things but pay attention as roles move around in the company.
 The team attitude will take a severe plunge after a new role is filled.
-In this case, you might have an IM… or at the very least, some kind of poor leader.
+In this case, you might have an IM… or at the very least, some kind of poor leadership.

 If you’re an employee: figure out if this is why you hate your job